jaybora/volkswagen_carnet_domoticz/README.md

 A Volkswagen We Connect Python client for Domoticz which can collect status from Volkswagen We Connect service and update Domoticz Virtual sensors and switches.

 ## We Connect status
-The following information can be retrieved from CarNet:
+The following information can be retrieved from We Connect:
 * Next service inspection
 * ODO Meter
 * Last vehicle update timestamp